Srivariki Premalekha: Plot

-Anandrao's brother Bhaskaram (Nutan Prasad) meets Sony and suspects her identity.
-Then he finds out the truth, as a beggar.
-Later he escapes from the beggars' association members who thought a new beggar came into their territory without any permission of their association.
+Anandrao's elder brother Bhaskaram meets Sony and suspects her identity.
+Then he finds out the truth as a beggar.
+Later, he escapes from the beggars' association members who thought a new beggar came into their territory without any permission of their association.

-Then after knowing all facts Bhaskaram reveals the truth in front of Ananda Rao.
-Actually Sony's real name is Rita, she loves a boy called Robert and her sister Margaret doesn't like their relationship, then when he is in out of station, she lies her that he died in an accident.
-Feeling dejected she decided to move on.
+Then, after knowing all the facts, Bhaskaram reveals the truth in front of Ananda Rao.
+Actually Sony's real name is Rita, she loves a boy called Robert and her sister Margaret doesn't like their relationship, then when Robert has been shifted to Delhi because of his father's job transfer, then she lies her that he died in an accident and she secretly received his letters to her sister for communication and stopped their communication.

+Felt shattered, Sony decided to move on.
 After that, Margaret encourages her to love Ananda Rao.
-When Bhaskaram came to her house as a beggar, Robert came back home.
+When Bhaskaram came to her house as a beggar, Robert came back home after not receiving any response from Rita.
 The argument goes on with Rita and her sister.
-After hearing this story, Ananda Rao goes to meet her and sees her with Robert, then Rita apologies for her acts to Ananda Rao.
+After hearing this story, Ananda Rao goes to meet her and sees her with Robert, and Rita apologizes for her acts to Ananda Rao.
 Feeling dejected and convinced by their brother's words, he decides to marry, which his father has arranged unknown to him and the real reason for the Bhaskaram's arrival.

-Here the bride is none other than Swarna.
-Meanwhile, Swarna decides to commit suicide because of love failure and she consumes a diamond ring which her father had given to her for marriage.
-Then she saw Ananda Rao as bridegroom and misunderstands him as a fraud and angrily conveyed it to him.
+Here, the bride is none other than Swarna.
+Meanwhile, Swarna decides to commit suicide because of love failure, and she consumes a diamond ring that her father had given to her for marriage.
+Then she saw Ananda Rao as a bridegroom and misunderstands him as a fraud and angrily conveyed it to him.
 Then Anand Rao confesses his story to her and decides to call off the marriage.
-Then she tells him her story and reveals that she was Sony.
-Then she tells him that she consumed the diamond ring to commit suicide, because she had feelings on Anand Rao.
+Then she tells him her story and reveals that she was Sony and shows the proof of the remaining from the address of the letter.
+Which she had kept safe.
+Then she tells him that she consumed the diamond ring to commit suicide because she had feelings on Anand Rao.

-The tension arose, then Swarna's father says coolly that it's not a diamond ring, it's an ordinary stone shaped as a diamond, he want to manage with those stones to the bridegrooms family.
+The tension arose, and then Swarna's father says coolly that it's not a diamond ring.
+It's an ordinary stone shaped as a diamond, he want to manage with those stones to the bridegrooms family.
 After a lot of chaos, Anand Rao and Swarna finally marry and live happily ever after.